-The Monitoring Officer has a duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
+The Monitoring Officer has a legal duty to monitor and review the operation of the Constitution to ensure its aims and principles are given full effect.
 The Council reviews the Constitution annually to incorporate any necessary changes.

-The Council has three overview and scrutiny committees.
+The Council hads three overview and scrutiny committees (up to 2014/15) and four from the start of 2015/16.
 The committees can establish 'task and finish' groups, which can look at particular issues in depth, taking evidence from internal and external sources, before making recommendations to their 'parent' Scrutiny Committee and on to the Executive.
 Four Members can "call-in" a decision which has been made by the Executive but not yet implemented, to enable it to consider whether the decision is appropriate.
 In addition the Corporate Business Scrutiny Committee can exercise its scrutiny role in respect of Executive functions, Scrutiny Committees will conduct regular performance monitoring of all services, with particular attention to areas identified as under-performing.